 A study of the ecology of freshwater ecosystems, biology, geochemistry, and physics of freshwater lakes, rivers, and streams.
 Field trips.
-Prerequisite: 7.5 university credits including BIOL-ERSC 2260H, or permission of instructor.
+Prerequisite: 7.5 university credits including 60% or higher in BIOL-ERSC 2260H.
 Recommended: CHEM 1000H and 1010H.

-" BIOL 3051H: River and Stream Biology (Sc) Explores the ecological properties of rivers and streams.
+" BIOL 3051H: River and Stream Biology (Sc)

+Explores the ecological properties of rivers and streams.
 Theoretical concepts of river function are used as foundations for developing knowledge of aquatic communities.
-Also considers problems in conservation communities.
 Also considers problems in conservation and management of river and stream ecosystems, and addresses how ecological principles are applied to these problems.
-Prerequisite: 7.5 university credits including BIOL-ERSC 2260H, or permission of instructor.
+Prerequisite: 7.5 university credits including 60% or higher in BIOL-ERSC 2260H.
 Recommended: CHEM 1000H and 1010H.